WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 The goal was not simply to make an alert fire.

-The goal was to establish a baseline, generate controlled behavior, inspect the telemetry, compare it against ground truth, identify the detection gap, build detection logic, tune it, and validate both positive and negative cases.
+The goal was to establish a baseline, generate controlled behavior, inspect the telemetry, establish ground truth, identify a detection gap, build detection logic, test it against positive and negative cases, tune it, and document what the evidence actually supported.

 > **Key takeaway: Visibility is not the same as detection.**